theopin/tp/docs/DeveloperGuide.md

 <a id="user-stories"></a>
 ## 6.2 User stories<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
+The table below describes the particular needs of relevant users that the respective versions of CheatLogs was designed to solve.

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|